bozsahin/cogs517-philosophy-of-cogsci/README.md

 SECONDARY TEXTBOOK (about three chapters): John Haugeland (1997).
 Mind Design II.
 MIT Press.

 Namely, chapters by Turing, Dennett and Searle (resp.
-2, 3 and 7).
+2, 3 and 7), and Fodor and Tomasello.

 LECTURE NOTES: